arXiv/arxiv-submission-core/authorization/README.md

 The authorization service handles subrequests from the [gateway](../gateway) to authorize API client requests.
-This implementation merely mocks the functionality of a real authorization service for demonstration purposes.
+This implementation merely mocks the functionality of a real authorization service; for demonstration purposes only.

 ## Example request lifecycle